-I. Forced to fight and struggling to reintegrate A few children joined the militias by choice, but most we spoke to said they joined out of fear - either due to direct threats to their lives and those of their families if they didn't join, or from indirect pressure.
+I. Forced to fight and struggling to reintegrate "Sometimes we killed soldiers.
+I killed five soldiers and one time the fighting was really hard and I ran away.
+I didn't want to kill people, but they made me.
+The worst thing was seeing the dead bodies of people I knew."
+Davide, 15 A few children joined the militias by choice, but most we spoke to said they joined out of fear - either due to direct threats to their lives and those of their families if they didn't join, or from indirect pressure.
 The militias morphed over time; in some communities recruitment was mostly conducted by community leaders who found children and especially girls better at following their complex rules and rituals.
 In other cases, children were recruited by force by other children, or chose to seek out the militia in the hopes of finding protection and food to eat.
 In one village on the outskirts of Kananga, 53 percent of children that we spoke to said they had been in the militias.
 Once in the militias, children spent weeks on the move or in camps in the bush.
 Some killed, and most saw others kill or be killed.
 All cited the killing and deaths of their companions as a struggle.
 Studies of former child soldiers in Uganda and the DRC have found that up to 97 percent of children exhibit some form of post-traumatic stress disorder (PTSD).
-According to these findings, the more children have been exposed to violence like killing, beating, or sexual violence, the less likely they are to be able to forgive the people who forced them to fight, creating long term insecurity.
-15 Child soldiers who have killed or injured people during conflict are also more likely to experience trouble connecting with others and developing the kinds of emotional bonds which can help them surmount their experiences.
-The younger children are when they join an armed group, the more likely they are to struggle to process the conflict.16 Among the children we spoke to, the average age of children who had been in the militias was 15, meaning they would have been 13 or 14 when they joined.
+According to these findings, the more children have been exposed to violence like killing, beating, or sexual violence, the less likely they are to be able to forgive the people who forced them to fight, creating long term insecurity.14 Child soldiers who have killed or injured people during conflict are also more likely to experience trouble connecting with others and developing the kinds of emotional bonds which can help them surmount their experiences.
+The younger children are when they join an armed group, the more likely they are to struggle to process the conflict.15 Among the children we spoke to, the average age of children who had been in the militias was 15, meaning they would have been 13 or 14 when they joined.
 Children have told us of others as young as 5 in their tshiotas (militia camps).